H-DNA/MPiSC/report/chapters/background/index.typ

 ) <blocking-algorithms>

 Blocking algorithms introduce many problems such as:
-- Deadlock: There's a circular lock-wait dependency among the processes, effectively preventing any processes from making progress.
+- Deadlock: There is a circular lock-wait dependency among the processes, effectively preventing any processes from making progress.
 - Convoy effect: One long process holding the lock will block other shorter processes contending for the lock.
 - Priority inversion: A higher-priority process effectively has very low priority because it has to wait for another low priority process.
 Furthermore, if a process that holds the lock dies, this will render the whole program unable to make any progress.
 This consideration holds even more weight in distributed computing because of a lot more failure modes, such as network failures, node failures, etc.